Seldom-SE/archipelago_terraria_client/README.md

 * [TerrariaFlagRandomizer](https://github.com/Cronus-waters/TerrariaFlagRandomizer)
 * [TerrariaAchipelago](https://github.com/Whoneedspacee/TerrariaArchipelago)

+Archipelago is a multiworld randomizer, which is a sort of multi-game mod that shuffles things between games.
+So, for example, when you kill Skeletron in your Terraria game, your friend might get Mothwing Cloak in their Hollow Knight game.
+But you can't enter the Dungeon until your friend picks up the item at Vengeful Spirit's location in their game.
+Archipelago has support for a lot of games.
+Learn more on its [website](https://archipelago.gg/)

 This implementations uses boss kills and event clears as checks.
-The items are the permanent changes to the world that bosses reward in vanilla.
+The items are the permanent changes to the world that bosses and events reward in vanilla.
 Things like "Witch Doctor can now spawn", "The Dungeon is in Post-Plantera mode", and various things caused by Hardmode.
 Bosses still drop their original loot, though.

-See [Archipelago](https://archipelago.gg/) if you don't know what it is.

 ## Future Work

 - [X] Remove effects from original bosses
 - [X] Re-add effects conditionally
-- [X] Server-side implementation
 - [X] Announce boss / event clears to server
 - [X] Client responses to server
+- [X] Server-side implementation
+- [ ] Terraria multiplayer
+- [ ] Fix Dryad and Cyborg (and other shops if they're broken)
+- [ ] Wall, Plantera, and Zenith goals (maybe more)
+- [ ] Refactor!
+- [ ] More thorough chat integration
+- [ ] Work on the README
+- [ ] Publish to Steam Workshop.
+Makes setup so much easier
+- [ ] Rebalance items
+- [ ] Explore more item/location options, like achievements and item rewards
+- [ ] Docs
+- [ ] Get my fork merged if people want it
-- [ ] Archipelago features (deathlink, in-game commands, etc.)
+- [ ] Other Archipelago features like deathlink?
+Do people want deathlink?
-- [ ] Integrate with other implementations
+- [ ] Calamity maybe probably maybe

 ## Usage